 10. real growth and learning happen!

-Take for example, the tarantula on the ceiling.
+Take, for example, the tarantula on the ceiling.
 When it fell from the rafters onto the dinner table, naturally a collective gasp (and a few shrieks) erupted around the room.
-But after the initial shock, these were replaced with awe and wonder.
-The participant closest to the airborne arachnid overcame her phobia and calmly held her ground, much to the awe of her peers!
-This in turn inspired others to take a closer look as researcher, Steve Madigosky, gently collected it and explained it was a pink-toed tarantula (Avicularia sp.).
+But after the initial shock, these were replaced with AWE and WONDER.
+The traveler closest to the airborne arachnid overcame her phobia and calmly held her ground, much to the awe of her colleagues!
+This, in turn, inspired others to take a closer look as researcher, Dr. Steve Madigosky, gently collected it and explained it was a pink-toed tarantula (Avicularia sp.).

-Sure enough it looked as if each of the eight toes had been dipped in pink nail polish, prompting oohs and ahhs instead of squeals and shrieks from the audience.
+Sure enough, it looked as if each of the eight toes had been dipped in pink nail polish, prompting oohs and ahhs instead of squeals and shrieks from the audience.
 Someone then asked the obvious question, “What was it doing on the ceiling?”
-Much to everyone’s surprise, Steve explained that there are arboreal (tree dwelling) tarantulas in the Amazon, uniquely adapted to life in the treetops.
-The beauty that landed on the dinner table had simply lost her footing but because she was built for tree top living, she survived the fall just fine.
+Much to everyone’s surprise, Steve explained that there are arboreal (tree-dwelling) tarantulas in the Amazon, uniquely adapted to life in the treetops.
+The beauty that landed on the dinner table had simply lost her footing.
+Because she was built for tree-top living, she survived the fall just fine.

-When Steve asked if anyone would like to hold it, the response was overwhelmingly positive and students patiently waited for their turn to feel the delicate touch of 8 pink toes on their skin.
-In this unscripted travel experience, perspectives were changed, fears were overcome, routines were broken, and new passions discovered…
+When Steve asked if anyone would like to hold it, the response was overwhelmingly positive and participants patiently waited for their turn to feel the delicate touch of 8 pink toes on their skin.
+In this unscripted travel experience, perspectives were changed, fears were overcome, routines were broken, and new passions were discovered.

 When was the last time you checked for tarantulas on the ceiling?
-If you haven’t, maybe it’s about time!
+If you haven’t, don’t you think it’s about time?